-During the inspection we spoke with five people who used the service, three members of care staff, two family members, the deputy manager and a visiting professional.
+During the inspection we spoke with five people who used the service, five members of care staff, one family member and two members of the management team.

 We spent some time observing care to help us understand the experience of people who lived in the home.